Yueshen666/CSE516/Lab1_quiz.md

 9. How to check intermediate result of a variable (e.g. x) when program runs to line i (e.g. line 10)?
 10. How to plot y=sin(x) for x between 0-2Pi with increment pi/10?
 11. In above plot, add axis labels in the plot.
 12. Change color of line in the plot to red.
 13. Show the dots in the plot with marker ‘*’.
 14. Decrease the increment from pi/10 to pi/20 and re-plot.
 15. Graph cos(x) and sin(x) functions in one figure with different colors and add a legend for the graphs.
+16. Split lab1_data.dat into train_x, train_y, test_x, test_y four matrices.